PURA Foundation Australia

 Significant speech and language challenges have been reported in individuals with PURA syndrome.
 These challenges may impact their ability to ask for basic needs, to explain pain and medical support required, and impact their learning at school.

-The PURA Foundation Australia, in collaboration with Translation Centre for Speech Disorders at the Murdoch Children's Research Institute - MCRI is beginning research focussed on examining speech and language of PURA syndrome in a systematic manner.
+The PURA Foundation Australia, in collaboration with Translation Centre for Speech Disorders at the Murdoch Children's Research Institute - MCRI is completing research focussed on examining speech and language of PURA syndrome in a systematic manner.

 Individuals with PURA can be verbal, non-verbal, use communication devices, communicate through gestures or sounds....